ToxWebsite/tox.chat/README.md

 Now you can access it by clicking on http://127.0.0.1:3333.
 You can change the port by passing a `PORT`env variable.

+# CLI Commands

+AdonisJs allows us to define commands to help developing faster.
+Here's a list of the currently available ones.
+This might be outdated so feel free to run `adonis --help` in the project root.

+- `create:user` - Start an interactive shell to create an user.
+- `create:blog:category` - Start an interactive shell to create a blog tag.
+- `create:blog:post` - Start an interactive shell to create a blog post.

 # Translating

 We use OneSky to handle the translation process.